 JC: That song always makes me think of the documentary film Mariachi: The Spirit of Mexico (2003), which I happened to be an advisor for.
 There, you sing it magnificently.

 SS: Thank you for the compliment.
 Well, thanks to that video, the public started to yell out ‘Por Amor,’ ‘Por Amor’!
-That film is for important for me, and that song was a turning point in my career.
+That film is important for me, and that song was a turning point in my career.
 I don’t know if I ever told you, but one day I was in Santo Domingo when the composer of that the song, Rafael Solano, came to the dressing room looking for me and yelling, “Where is that skinny, fair-skinned kid who sings my song so beautifully?”
 At that moment, I walked out of the dressing room and he said to me, “Young man, you are the greatest interpreter of my song.
 But don’t let Marco Antonio Muñiz hear me say that!” and he laughed. [‘Por Amor’ was a huge hit for Marco Antonio in 1969-70.]
 Can you imagine that, coming from the great songwriter himself?
 I just smiled and said, “Thank you, maestro!” and we embraced.
 I was at a loss for words.

 This particular arrangement of ‘Por Amor’ is by Pepe Martínez.
 Fernando Martínez made the adaptation.
 He didn’t want to change the original in any significant way and only made some minor modifications.
 “I want to respect my uncle’s arrangement,” he told me.
 The introduction is slightly different, but retains the original melody.
-As you know, there are some masterpieces that should simply be left intact.
+As you well know, there are some masterpieces that should simply be left intact.

 Óscar Ortega, Paco Aguilar, Steeven Sandoval, and Agustín Sandoval